Rismor/video_clipper/README.md

 1. **Python 3.8+** installed
 2. **FFmpeg** installed and available in your system PATH
-3. At least 2GB of free disk space for processing
+3. At least 20GB of free disk space for processing large files
+4. **Patience** - Large files (5GB+) may take 15-30 minutes to process

 ### Installing FFmpeg